yezz123/authx/docs/configuration/cache/functions.md

 ### Redis CRUD

-Redis Crud is a simple CRUD operation, we can use it to store the data in Redis. we need to create some methods.
+Redis CRUD is a simple CRUD operation, we can use it to store the data in Redis. we need to create some methods.
 (Get Key Value, Set Key Value, Delete Key, etc.)

 ```py
 async def get(self, key: str) -> str: